alexey-chernikov/sms_ru/README.md

     api_id = aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee
     from = 123456789

-where *aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee* is you api_id key *123456789* - sender of sms.
+where *aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee* is you api_id key; *123456789* - sender of sms.
 It will show in sms.
 Your number or any allowed alias on service.

 After that usage as simple as

     sms 123456789 'my text message'